haruosuz/DS4GD/2021/CaseStudy.md

 202 | Chapter 8: A Rapid Introduction to the R Language

 When accessing a single column from a dataframe, R’s default behavior is to return this as a vector—not a dataframe with one column.
-Sometimes this can cause prob‐ lems if downstream code expects to work with a dataframe.
+Sometimes this can cause problems if downstream code expects to work with a dataframe.
 To disable this behavior, we set the argument drop to FALSE in the bracket operator:
 ```
 > d[, "start", drop=FALSE]
 ```